Mathématique: Chapter 3

 “He asked me to keep an eye on you.”

-Rush stared at him and then started for the door.
+Rush started for the door.

-“And what is it that you think I think?” he hissed, aching with the need to tear out of Young’s grip but—hesitating.
+“And what is it you think I think?” he hissed, aching with the need to tear out of Young’s grip but—hesitating.

-“Turns out that you are,” Young said, ignoring his question, “the number one Earth-based target on the Lucian Alliance abduct-and-interrogate list.”
+“You’re the number one Earth-based target on the Lucian Alliance abduct-and-interrogate list.”

 Young loosened his hold.